protontypes/open-sustainable-technology/README.md

 - [PyLUSAT](https://github.com/chjch/pylusat) - Intends to provide users with tools that can be used to conduct land-use suitability analysis.
 - [earthlib](https://github.com/earth-chris/earthlib-legacy) - Contains several thousand unique spectral endmembers representing green vegetation, soil, non-photosynthetic vegetation, urban materials, and burned materials.
 - [Soil Freeze-thaw Model](https://github.com/NOAA-OWP/SoilFreezeThaw) - The soil freeze-thaw model simulates the transport of heat in soil using a one-dimensional vertical column.
+- [soils](https://github.com/WA-Department-of-Agriculture/soils) - Collection of soil health data visualization and reporting tools, including a RStudio project template with everything you need to generate custom HTML and Microsoft Word reports for each participant in your soil health survey.

 ## Sustainable Development